SANCTION GUIDELINES

 Step 2 – Starting point and category range

-Having identified the level of culpability and harm decide on a starting point within the category range above.
 The starting point applies to all offenders irrespective of personal circumstances or previous exclusions.
-It is at the schools’ discretion how many exclusion days are served externally and internally within each category.
+It is at the school’s discretion how many exclusion days are served externally and internally within each category.

 Step 3 – Take into consideration Aggravating and Mitigating factors